-|Outlook of Coral Bleaching Thermal Stress:||(Click on the images below to see their full-size images.)|
+|Outlook of Coral Bleaching Heat Stress:||(Click on the images below to see them in full-size.)|

-|Probabilistic Outlook of Bleaching Thermal Stress Reaching and Exceeding Specified Levels:|
+|Probabilistic Outlook of Bleaching Heat Stress Reaching and Exceeding Specified Levels:|

 Alert Level 2:

-Alert Level 1 & higher:
+Alert Levels 1 & 2:

 Warning & higher: